Shift Planning: 6 Steps to Plan Shifts Like a Pro

 What is shift planning?

-Business owners or managers are usually the ones who take care of shift planning.
-Over time, shift planning has moved from handwritten paper schedules to spreadsheets to automated apps that make the process easier and more fluid.
+Over time, shift planning has moved from handwritten paper schedules to spreadsheets to automated apps that make the process easier.

 Whether you’re using a spreadsheet or an app, shift planning should be more than filling in a chart and plugging open shifts with random employees.
 It’s about matching employees with shifts in a way that’s ideal for everyone involved.